Jungle Cruise: Disneyland

 The attraction was in the opening day roster of the park, and has remained open and largely unchanged in theme and story since then.
 The original plan was to use real animals, but these plans were abandoned once Disney realized that the animals would likely sleep during the day.
 Aside from alterations and maintenance changes, four completely new show scenes have been added to date.
 In 1994, the river channel was rerouted to make way for the queue buildings and entrance courtyard of the Indiana Jones Adventure.

-While the ride's comedic spiel is filled with intentionally bad puns by the skipper, the original intent of the ride was to provide a realistic, believable voyage through the world's jungles.
+While the ride's comedic spiel is filled with intentionally bad puns by the skipper, the original intent of the ride was to provide a realistic, believable voyage through the world's jungles, wanting to be informational and educational.
 The original spiel was similar to the narration of a nature documentary.
+According to Behind the Attraction, it's theorized that when Walt Disney overheard a guest wanting to skip the ride because they had already rid it before, Disney talked to Marc Davis asking what could be improved to the ride.
+Davis responded, saying that the ride needed humor, later saying that Disneyland needed to be a place "where people would come in and look at something and actually laugh out loud.
+There wasn't really anything of that nature there".
+Davis created the concept art for the modern gags within the ride, helping to overhaul the ride to its current state.